Mappy/simplify-js/README.md

+That fork change simplify method input & output to accept and return an array of [lng,lat].

+---

 Simplify.js is a high-performance JavaScript polyline simplification library by Vladimir Agafonkin, extracted from [Leaflet](http://leafletjs.com).

 Checkout the demo with docs: http://mourner.github.io/simplify-js/